roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

     <hr>
 </div>

 If you are using pandas on a daily you may already know this, but this writing is best absorbed for practitioners who only use pandas occasionally.
-I didn't read Matt Harrison's books, but this summarizes his main idea, as stated himself at the end of this video.
-If you want some related tips to complement this, you can look here; these are the best that I found prior to this writing:
+I didn't read Matt Harrison's books, but this summarizes his main idea, as stated himself at the end of this [video](https://www.youtube.com/watch?v=zgbUk90aQ6A).
+If you want some related tips to complement this article, you can look here; these are the best that I found prior to this writing:
-Making Pandas Code Neat and Maintainable

 - [Making Pandas Code Neat and Maintainable](https://medium.com/henkel-data-and-analytics/making-pandas-code-neat-and-maintainable-e5920f7d2d36)
 - [The ultimate reference for clean Pandas code](https://towardsdatascience.com/the-ultimate-reference-for-clean-pandas-code-413df676e63c)